 As you pack the individual bottles into cartons, you need to be able to automatically scan the serialization barcode on the label in order to associate with the next level of packaging.
 With non-round packages, this is easy since the products can be oriented facing in the same direction for scanning.

 Since round containers can randomly turn on the conveyor, the barcodes generally are facing in random directions and are not going to be conveniently oriented for scanning.
 A traditional solution for this is to build a “scan tunnel”, a system with between four and six cameras that views the container from different angles and stitches the whole thing together in software to produce a barcode image that can be decoded.
-This works but is complicated and expensive – especially since you might need to capture the barcode data at more than 0ne location in your packaging line.
+This works but is complicated and expensive – especially since you might need to capture the barcode data at more than one location in your packaging line.

 A simple solution to this problem is to use a “helper code”, a barcode printed on the container that is in a position where it can be scanned by just a single barcode scanner.

 Our team of serialization experts in our Oakland, NJ facility has been working on this solution for some time.
 LSI by ID Technology labeling systems are used in many pharmaceutical serialization applications where they are interfaced with the leading MES (Manufacturing Execution Software) packages from all the top providers.
+Machines such as the RL-420 from WLS use laser coding and an inspection camera to meet the ever changing standards of the medical industry.

 The helper code is a 2D Datamatrix barcode that has a unique serial number encoded.
 This barcode is printed on the container (using laser or inkjet printing technology) before the container is presented to the labeling station.
 Normally the helper code is printed on the bottom of the container or on the top of the cap.